bkesterbyld/sitewire/content/pages/index.md

         image_alt: Feature 3 placeholder image
         media_position: right
         media_width: fifty
-      - title: Web software runs a workflow between inspectors and your team
+      - title: Independent inspectors review the work with your team
         content: >
           Independent, licensed GCs review the work and provide disbursement recommendations for your team.
 Then your back office approves the draw